-Some expats and tourists in Barcelona say that the Catalan people can be hard to handle and rude at times, but stating this as a fact would be wrong and too much of a generalization.
+Some tourists and expats permanently living in Barcelona say that the Catalan people can be hard to handle and rude at times, but stating this as a fact would be wrong and too much of a generalization.
 Sometimes speaking Spanish might not be enough to make the locals happy since Catalan is the official language in Barcelona.
 Overall, with its international and extremely diverse population, expect to find people of all kinds - friendly and chatty acquaintances are coming your way!

-We recommend you to follow the instagramer @cynnspired.
-Cynthia is a Belgian blogger who lives in Barcelona and shares impressive places to get lost in the city.
+We recommend you to follow the Instagramer @cynnspired.
+Cynthia is a Belgian blogger living in Barcelona who shares impressive places to get lost in the city.
 Her experience as an expat in Barcelona could be very useful and inspiring.

-Also we totally recommend @shootwithjuan on Instagram.
-Juan is a freelance photographer and videographer from Bogota (Colombia) based in Barcelona for over 10 years.
-With his camera, you will discover new impressive places while enjoying an exceptional and inspiring photography.
+Also, we totally recommend @shootwithjuan on Instagram.
+Juan is a freelance photographer and videographer from Bogotá (Colombia) who has been based in Barcelona for over 10 years.
+With his camera, you will discover new impressive places while enjoying exceptional and inspiring photography.

 As Barcelona is such an open, international city, full to the brim with expats, English is a popular language used throughout the city.
 In the summertime especially, the city is flooded with tourists and people from all over the world, so you can get by with even the most basic English.